Shreekhaanth7/Palindrome-Checker/README.md

 # Palindrome-Checker
 Palindrome Checker

-It is a simple palindrome checker, Created by using HTML, CSS , Javascript
+It's a simple palindrome checker, Created by using HTML, CSS , Javascript